-The main annual collection was finalized early in the autumn of the previous year and put into production in time to achieve initial deliveries early in 2013.
+The main annual collection was finalized in the autumn of the previous year and put into production in time to achieve initial deliveries early in 2014.
 Repeat and continuity orders, and mid-season additions were manufactured on an on-going basis throughout the year.

-Production planning (capacity planning) was done, as always, through discussions with the suppliers early in the annual cycle.
+Production planning (capacity planning) was done, as always, through discussions with the suppliers early in the annual cycle, and further throughout the year.

-Lead times varied between factories and, depending on styles, were between 4 and 16 weeks.
+Lead times varied between factories and, also depending on styles, were between 6 and 20 weeks.

-3. COHERENT SYSTEM FOR MONITORING AND REMEDIATION
+3. COHERENT SYSTEM FOR MONITORING AND

+REMEDIATION